Viral Hoax Claims Tiffany Dover, Nurse Who Fainted After Receiving COVID-19 Vaccine, Has Died

-A viral hoax making the rounds on social media claims that Tiffany Dover, the nurse who gained fame for fainting after she received the coronavirus vaccine on live television, has died.
+A viral hoax making the rounds on social media claimed that Tiffany Dover, the nurse who gained fame for fainting after she received the coronavirus vaccine on live television, had died.

 Dover captured national attention this week when cameras showed her growing dizzy in the moments after she was first injected by a medical professional, then collapsing to the floor.
 In the wake of the incident, many took to Twitter and other social media to share what was purported to be a screenshot of a website showing that she was listed as deceased.
 There was no explanation as to how she had supposedly died, though many of those posting appeared to connect it to her vaccination.

-Note: “UPDATE: Nurse Tiffany Dover appreciates the concern shown for her.
-She is home and doing well.
-She asks for privacy for her and her family,” tweeted health care provider CHI Memorial.